-Why Work Architecture starts with today's tasks, not future skills
+Why Work Architecture starts with today's tasks, not future capabilities

 Author: Siobhan Savage